apache/maven-resolver-ant-tasks/examples/example5/readme.md

  See the License for the specific language governing permissions and limitations under the License.
 -->
-# Example 5 — use dependency management, generate pom and install
+# Example 5 — use dependency management, generate pom, and install

-This example shows how to use a dependency management section in your project to use a bom, abd then reference that when calling the createPom task to generate and register a pom file.
+This example shows how to use a dependency management section in your project to use a bom, and then reference that when calling the createPom task to generate and register a pom file.